techno-tim/techno-tim.github.io/_posts/2023-02-19-wake-on-lan.md

 ### Windows Wake On LAN CLient

-I am a fan of doing this in a terminal however a decent Windows utility with a GUI is [WakeOnLAN](https://github.com/basildane/WakeOnLAN) by Aquila Technology and it's also open source on GitHub.
+I am a fan of doing this in a terminal however a decent Windows utility with a GUI is [WakeOnLAN](https://github.com/basildane/WakeOnLAN).
+It's also open source and hosted on GitHub.
 After installing it and configuring a machine to wake you should be able to wake your machine if it is on the same network and you've followed the other steps that are outlined in this guide.

 ![Windows WOL Client](/assets/img/posts/wake-on-lan-app-windows.jpg)
 _WakeOnLAN is an open source Windows utility that has a nice GUI_

 ### Linux Wake on LAN client

-I usually prefer installing a command line tool to wake machines up over the network from a Linux machine and I typically using `wakeonlan` and open source utility that's simple to use.
+I usually prefer installing a command line tool to wake machines up over the network from a Linux machine and I typically using `wakeonlan` an open source utility that's simple to use.

 To install it on a Debian-like system: